 Terry is a member of the Piano Technicians Guild and continues to update his knowledge by attending seminars and conventions.
-He has been providing quality piano and harpsichord service to the Triangle for more than 30 years and hopes never to retire.
+He has been providing quality piano and harpsichord service to the Triangle for more than 35 years and hopes never to retire.
 His hobbies include giving infrequently appreciated lifetime advice to his two sons, woodworking, woodcarving, boating and fishing.
-He and his wife Tina have been happily married for 40 years.

 I wanted to take this opportunity as we begin a new year to let you know how happy I am that you are tuning the church pianos.
 I feel so blessed for you to include us in your schedule.
 Your professional recommendations for the baby grand have been perfect in keeping the sanctuary piano in good shape during the extreme heat we experienced last year.
 The church members can tell a difference when you have been here!!
 Keeping the pianos in great shape is so important to the music ministry of the church.
 Thank you for taking care of us.
 You’re the best!!